jeynek/ha-addon-nginx-advanced/nginx_advanced/README.md

-# Home Assistant Add-on: NGINX Home Assistant SSL proxy
+# Home Assistant Add-on: NGINX Advanced

-Sets up an SSL proxy with NGINX.
+Sets up an NGINX Server, mostly to be used as a reverse proxy.

-Needs configuration to be edited manually, either in `/share/<config_file>` or `/etc/nginx/<config_file>`.
+Usage:

+1. Start addon.
+Navigate to \<HA IP\>:443 to test if it works.
+Check Logs if it does not.
+2. Connect to your Home Assistant and edit `/shared/<config_file>`.
+3. Restart Addon.
+4. Rinse and repeat!

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]